-In line with the strategic objectives set by the Board, the Investment Manager has continued to focus the Company's activities on renewable energy investments generating stable longterm income with the aim of providing predictable dividends to shareholders.
+In line with the strategic objectives set by the Board, the Investment Manager has continued to focus the Company's activities on renewable energy investments generating stable long-term income with the aim of providing predictable dividends to shareholders.

-The three share funds of the Company are now fully invested in companies that own operating wind, hydroelectric and landfill gas projects.
+The three share funds of the Company are now fully invested in companies that own operating wind and hydroelectric projects.
 All development investments have either been completed, sold or written off.

 Under the current VCT regulations, new investments in renewable energy companies that benefit from Renewable Obligation Certificates or Feed-in Tariffs are excluded as qualifying investments for VCTs.
-With effect from 6 April 2016, all new investments in energy generation activities (including the export of electricity and the production of gas or other fuel) are not regarded as a qualifying trade for liquidity purposes; all other non-qualifying investments will be prohibited.
+With effect from 6 April 2016, all new investments in energy generation activities (including the export of electricity and the production of gas or other fuel) are not regarded as a qualifying trade

+The Government has also introduced legislation, effective from 6 April 2016, which restricts VCTs to making only qualifying investments and certain limited investments for liquidity purposes; all other non-qualifying investments will be prohibited.
 This further restricts the Company in its ability to make investments which are non-qualifying for VCT purposes.

-The Government has also introduced legislation, effective from 6 April 2016, which restricts VCTs to making only qualifying investments and certain limited investments